himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

   loop: "{{ nativefier_apps }}"
 ```

-This will pull down the latest nativefier image, and then use our variables
-to build each application to the build directory.
-The tasks will also move the
-built app to the final location.
+These tasks also move the built app to the final location.

 #### Manaing Application Files

 Lastly, with icons in place and the application builds complete, we can create the application
-entry files to point to them by adding this final task:
+entry files by adding this final task:

 ```yaml
 - name: Generate Application Desktop Files